New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Discussion

 \subsection{Late-Time NIR Observations}

-With data obtained more than a year after explosion, \citet{smith07-2006gy} discovered a significant NIR excess from \sn.
-Our NIR observations taken 736 day after explosion show that the $K'$-band flux from \sn\ has only faded by a factor of $\sim$2 over the course of the previous year.
+With data obtained more than a year after explosion, \citet{smith08-2006gy} discovered a significant NIR excess from \sn.
+Our NIR observations taken 723 days after explosion show that the $K'$-band flux from \sn\ has only faded by a factor of $\sim$2 over the course of the previous year.
 We cannot determine the total IR luminosity at late times, because our NIR data do not cover the peak of the SED.
 Furthermore, as first noted by \citet{smith08-2006gy}, the very red $H-K'$ color at late times indicates that the IR emission likely peaks in the mid-IR.
-We can, however, place lower limits on the NIR luminosity by assuming that the SED peaks in the $K'$ band.
-Following this assumption, the NIR excess constitutes a slowly varying luminosity of $\ga~2 \times 10^{8}$ \lsun\ for $>$ 1 yr.
+To place a lower limit on the NIR luminosity we assume that the SED peaks in the $K'$ band.
+Following this assumption, the NIR excess constitutes a slowly varying luminosity of $\ga 2 \times 10^{8}$ \lsun\ for $>$ 1 yr.

 The most likely explanation for this large luminosity in the NIR is warm dust.
 The observed $H - K'$ color from day 436 corresponds to a temperature of $\sim$1000 K, assuming a single-temperature blackbody.
-If the dust is radiating as a single blackbody with $T_{\rm peak} = 1000$ K, this would increase the above luminosity to $\ga~3 \times 10^{8}$ \lsun.
+If the dust is radiating as a single blackbody with $T_{\rm peak} = 1000$ K, this would increase the above luminosity to $\ga 3 \times 10^{8}$ \lsun.
 We note that our NIR observations are only sensitive to the warmest dust; it is possible that cooler dust with $T \approx 600$~K\footnote{\citet{smith08-2006gy} show that the combination of the peak luminosity and distance to the dust suggest an equilibrium temperature around $600$~K.} could dominate the IR emission, in which case the luminosity could be significantly higher than the values quoted above.

 The location of this dust, and whether it is newly formed or pre-existing at the time of the SN explosion, remain to be determined.
 The dust-cooling time is short, meaning that a prolonged heat source is needed to explain the extended excess.
 We consider four possibilities for heating the dust: (i) radioactive heating from $^{56}$Co decay, (ii) collisional excitation of pre-existing dust, (iii) heating via radiation from circumstellar interaction, and (iv) a late-time IR dust echo, where pre-existing dust is heated by the radiation produced while the SN was near its optical peak.